martijnjongman/taskio/README.md

 # taskio

-This is my personal To-Do application to learn VUE 3 with the composition API and learning about PWA's.
+This is my personal To-Do application to learn VUE 3 with the composition API.